A Comparative Review of the Rattle GUI for R

 Analysis Methods

 Most of the R GUIs offer a reasonable set of statistical analysis methods.
 Some also offer machine learning methods too.
-Since Rattle focuses on data mining and machine learning, let’s take a look at those first.
+Since Rattle focuses on data mining and machine learning, let’s look at those first.
 They include:

 1. Cluster> KMeans